 The best step to take is to have a thorough discussion with your financial advisor about the fees involved and which portfolio is best for you.
 In some cases, you can waive sales charges.

-Tax Benefits of Alabama’s 529 Plans
+Tax Benefits of Alabama’s 529 Funds

 The Alabama advisor-sold 529 plan offers the same tax benefits as its direct-sold counterpart.
 By investing in the plan, you can still enjoy tax-deferred growth and tax-free withdrawals for qualified higher education expenses.

 You can also take advantage of gift-tax exclusions that are exclusive to 529 college savings plans.
 For any given tax year, you can contribute up to five times the applicable gift-tax exclusion toward a 529 college savings plan without triggering a gift tax as long as you don’t make any more contributions to the same plan for the next five years.
 Speak to your financial advisor about how to make the most out of this perk.

 The Alabama advisor-sold plan offers the same types of portfolios as its direct-sold counterpart.
 For example, you have the option to invest in age-based portfolios that automatically rebalance your asset-allocation to become overall less risky as your child gets older.